- Naomi Stephens | Permaculture Designer

 Rose petals

-Rose petals are a good option for container gardens, as they'll add a splash of color and flavor.
-Make sure to choose petals from roses that haven't been sprayed with chemicals, and give them a quick rinse before eating.
+Rose petals are a good option for container gardens, as they add a splash of color and flavor.
+Choose petals from roses that haven't been sprayed with chemicals and give them a quick rinse before eating.

-Once you have your rose petals, you can add them to green salads, use them as a garnish on soup or pasta, or even combine them with other ingredients to make homemade vinegar or herbal tea.
+Once you have your rose petals, add them to green salads, use them as a garnish on soup or pasta, or combine them with other ingredients to make homemade vinegar or herbal tea.

 Recommended: Certified USDA Organic Dried Rose Petals, Edible Food-grade